Gammelgarn Church: Architecture

 The church is a High Gothic building, characterised by a spacious nave, divided into four vaults by a single central column.
 The choir lacks an apse and instead the eastern end of the church is adorned with three Gothic windows.

 Possibly the most noteworthy part of the church is the southern portal, which is richly sculpted.
 Dating from the 14th century, it was made by the Gotlandic workshop or sculptor commonly referred to by the notname Egypticus.
 The portal displays scenes from the Old Testament.

 The interior of the church contains fragments of medieval murals.
-The altarpiece is an piece dating from the 14th century of fine craftsmanship, and the church also has a medieval baptismal font.
+The altarpiece is a piece dating from the 14th century of fine craftsmanship, and the church also has a medieval baptismal font.
 There is also a medieval gravestone slab in the floor of the choir, which is inscribed with runes.
 Other furnishings date from the late 17th century (the pulpit) and the 18th century (choir stalls and pews).